 “If a Heart Beats in the Nursing Home and No One’s There to See It, Did It Ever Really Beat at All?” was nominated for Best Microfictions 2018 by Vestal Review

-“Santo Spirito, 1577,” has been nominated by FlashBack Fiction for Best Small Fictions 2018.
+“Santo Spirito, 1577,” nominated by FlashBack Fiction, was selected for inclusion in The Best Small Fictions 2019.

 “The Erratic Flight Patterns of Bats,” was nominated by The Adroit Journal for Best Small Fictions 2018

-“Born Again,” was nominated by Lost Balloon for a Pushcart Prize, Best Small Fictions 2018, and Best of the Net 2017
+“Born Again,” was nominated by Lost Balloon for a Pushcart Prize, Best Small Fictions, and Best of the Net

 “School Lessons” was runner-up for the Birdwhistle Prize for short fiction.